Effective small group instruction is a key tool to use in any classroom. It is essential in the ELA classroom to help all students achieve success.

 Q2: How does small group reading/writing fit into your ELA instruction?
 Do you use reading/writing conferences instead?

 - I use a program called @ReadNaturally w/grades 3-6.
-Each S works independently on iPad.
+Each S works independently on the iPad.
 I check in with them on fluency, comp. writing instruction is more tailored to students’ individual needs/weaknesses.
 Some work on organization, others on mechanics

 - Small group reading works in my BL centers.
 I do writing conferences.